That’s not a potato: Nice try but no spud for New Zealand couple’s giant find - NewsBreak

 The couple had named their find Doug, which they took to spelling Dug, after the way it was unearthed.
 The tuber became something of a local celebrity, after the couple began posting photos of it on Facebook with a hat on and even built a cart to tow it around.

 An official weigh-in at a local farming store put Dug at 7.8 kilograms (17 pounds), equal to a couple of sacks of regular potatoes, or one small dog.
-The existing Guinness record will stand, a 2011 monster from Britain that weighed in at just under 5 kg.University golf team involved in deadly crash
+The existing Guinness record will stand, a 2011 monster from Britain that weighed in at just under 5 kg.When is the first day of spring?

 Craig-Brown remains a big believer in Dug, who still sits in their freezer.